 If you often find yourself running out the door in the morning on an empty stomach, get researching some recipes that can be made ahead!

-Need something to stick your teeth into?
+Need an even more convenient protein-packed breakfast option?
 Pop an Exante Yoghurt and Jam Bar in your bag the night before, they make a perfect “on the go breakfast”, nutritionally balanced and just 200 calories (so the about same as a bowl of Weetabix and milk).